Fabrice Ondoa: Club career

 On 11 May 2017, Ondoa signed for the Andalusians until 2020, as the club exercised his buyout clause.
-After suffering relegation, he signed a four-year deal with Belgian side KV Oostende.
+After suffering relegation, he signed a four-year deal with Belgian side Oostende.

+On 28 June 2024, Ondoa signed with Latvian club FK RFS.

 International career

 On 24 August 2014, Ondoa was called up to Cameroon for the matches against DR Congo and the Ivory Coast.
 Thirteen days later he made his international debut, starting in a 2–0 win against the former, and being later praised by manager Volker Finke.

 Ondoa and Barcelona teammate Macky Bagnack were included in the 23-man squad for the 2015 Africa Cup of Nations.
 He played all three of their matches at the tournament in Equatorial Guinea, as they came last in their group.

 At the 2017 Africa Cup of Nations in Gabon, Ondoa was again the undisputed goalkeeper for the Indomitable Lions.
 He was man of the match in their quarter-final win over Senegal, in which he saved the decisive attempt from Sadio Mané in the penalty shootout.
 Cameroon won the title with a 2–1 victory over Egypt in the final, and he was elected into the Team of the Tournament.